qMSUZ/uRenderer/README.md

 # uRenderer
-uRenderer implementation of software renderer in ANSI C. The project is based on the TinyRenderer work by  Dmitry V. Sokolov.
+Partial uRenderer implementation of software renderer in ANSI C. The project is based on the TinyRenderer work by  Dmitry V. Sokolov.